The good dining chair

 A good chair is not just a good chair from an aesthetic and functional perspective.
 A good chair is also a chair that is easy to produce, good from a sustainability perspective and not least from an economic perspective.

-We think we full-fill these parameters through our chair Babette, which also comes in a higher and slimmer version as a bar stool, which we call Marion.
+We think we full-fill these parameters through our chairs Babette and Thibault.
 Be the judge yourself here.